 The image above is of the wonderful social distancing hearts project by Bristol City Centre BID, Upfest and Plaster.
 It’s part of the Bristol Together initiative, also supported by Visit Bristol, Business West, Broadmead BID, One City Economy Board and Bristol City Council.

-Contemporary art gallery Arnolfini returns with a major exhibition by photographer Hassan Hajjaj.
+Contemporary art gallery Arnolfini has returned with a major exhibition by photographer Hassan Hajjaj.
 The press release tells us: “With his exuberant melee of colours, patterns, appropriated brand logos and found objects, acclaimed Moroccan-British photographer invites you on an exploration of global culture across continents in his series Hassan Hajjaj: The Path.”
 The exhibition is free but donate if you can.

-RWA Bristol – Reopens on 1 August
+RWA Bristol – now open

 We love the RWA and it’s brilliant to see Bristol’s oldest art gallery opening its doors once again.
 It returns with a major exhibition exploring the work of Wilhelmina Barns-Graham, a prominent member of the St Ives group and one of Britain’s most significant 20th-century artists.
 We’ll be going!
 Book here.